OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 While some people may not be able to see flashing at 40 Hertz, at 0.125 Hertz you should be able to see the light come on and go off.
 If you can't see this now, then you need to troubleshoot the code and the Arduino board.

+--EXPERIMENTING WITH THE ARDUINO COMPILER (WITHIN THE IDE)--

 Ok.... let's experiment with the code syntax and the compiler a little bit.
 WARNING: Frequency should be at 0.125Hertz for all these experiments.

 I left off the semi-colon at line 4.
 What will the compiler do?
 You should try this too.